open-mmlab/mmsegmentation/docs/en/advanced_guides/datasets.md

 ```

 2. If dataset annotation files available, data information would be loaded by annotation files of input dataset when instantiating dataset.
-   Take PascalContext dataset instance for example, its input annotation file is:
+Take PascalContext dataset instance as an example, its input annotation file is:

 ```python
 2008_000008